MaskingTechnology/jitar/documentation/04_basic_features.md

 ## Access protection

-Procedures are not accessable by default.
+Procedures are not accessible by default.
 This means that they cannot be called from the outside world using the [RPC API](05_advanced_features#apis).
 To enable the access of a procedure, it has to be made public.
 We have done this throughout the examples by setting the **access** to **public** in the segment files.

-For the example we've used the *Hello World* application from the [getting started page](02_getting_started).
+We've used the *Hello World* application from the [getting started page](02_getting_started) for the example.
 You can also use the example from the [GitHub repository](https://github.com/MaskingTechnology/jitar){:target="_blank"}.

 We will need to add a new procedure that will call a private procedure.